LegoDAO/mvp/docs/SafeInterfaces.md

 2. After the proposal is approved by the enough other multisig signers, the transaction can be executed.
 With the approval of enough signers, anyone can call the `execute` method on the Safe.
 Transaction approvals can be either signed on-chain (using approveHash, as in the step abouve), or be signed off-chain and submitted as an argument to the `execute` method.

+> Special case is when the decision engine is the _only_ owner of the safe.
+In that case, the `queue/approveHash` step can be skipped and the transaction can be executed directly.

-> Question: what type of execution should be supported by the Decision engine here?
-What is a natural UX flow?
+> **Question**: what type of execution should be supported by the Decision engine here?
+What is a natural UX flow for adding off-chain transactions?

 ## If the decision engine is a module